 Jacquard madness!

 At Maison Fauve, the arrival of fabrics was a small revolution.
-And from the second season, I integrated into our fabric collections a fabric that I have a real passion for: jacquard fabric .
-It was a magnificent duo of navy blue and iced brown jacquard, woven in France, that we had chosen to offer you for end-of-year sewing.
+And from the second season, I integrated into our fabric collections a fabric for which I have a real passion: jacquard fabric .

 I associate jacquard with something precious, linked to a certain know-how, and clothes sewn in jacquard always have a look that will immediately be remarkable.
-I admit to having a little weakness for jacquards highlighted with lurex , but the play of volume, like quilting , different types of associated thread, or even embroidery effects are also very attractive :)
+I admit to having a little weakness for jacquards highlighted with lurex , but the play of volume, like quilting , different types of thread associated, or even embroidery effects are also very attractive :)

 A beautiful jacquard jacket, or even a set, really looks great!